Qurrent-AI/workforce-specs/spec_creation_prompt.md

 ### Phase 2 — Decision Audit

 In the Decision Audit, produce a non-technical, enumerated list of decisions the workforce makes, in execution order.
-This augments (does not replace) technical mapping.
-Decisions should be concise, but very granular.
-For decisions made by LLM-agents, mention the agent name.

-Enumerate each decision.
 For each, include:

 - Decision inputs, if applicable
 - Decision outputs, including any agent actions that are user-visible or consequential; note when outcomes stem from an LLM-invoked action (i.e., an action the model can trigger)
 - Decision logic: a concise summary of the natural-language rules or criteria that govern the outcome (via LLM-prompt instructions, but also direct code)
 - Logic location: select from [1] internal code, [2] internal prompt, or [3] external prompt (refers to NL instructions outside of the agent's config file but inserted during runtime, thus enabling a non-technical outcome owner to influence the agent's behavior).
-Mention the specific agent, if applicable.
+For decisions made by technical agents, mention the agent name.
 - Dependencies/missing info: list required artifact/config/data if not available; do not guess

-Strict omissions: Describe what the workforce decides and when, NOT how it is implemented.
-DO NOT include function or variable names, API URLs/endpoints/methods, data structure types (JSON schemas or references), model hyperparameters, developer-only utilities/tests, qurrent abstractions (e.g., ingress, rerun hooks), file types/paths/line numbers, internal retry/exception details without user-visible effects, snapshot/state internal, or unused/deprecated logic.

-Coverage: Be comprehensive, and capture all decisions an outcome owner would understand and stake an interest.
+Coverage: Be comprehensive, and capture all business-related decisions an outcome owner would understand and stake an interest in.
+Do NOT capture all conditionals -- focus on core decisions as seen from the perspective of the user/outcome owner.
 Organize by decision area for large codebases and generally list on order of execution.
 Only document decisions that have some clear effect on an outcome.

+Strict omissions: Describe what the workforce decides and when, NOT how it is implemented.
+DO NOT include:

+- Function or variable names
+- API URLs/endpoints/methods
+- Data structure types (JSON schemas or references)
+- Model hyperparameters
+- Developer-only utilities/tests
+- Qurrent abstractions (e.g., ingress, rerun hooks)
+- File types/paths/line numbers
+- Internal retry/exception details without user-visible effects
+- Snapshot/state internal
+- Insignificant conditionals (formatting, response parsing, etc.)
+- Unused/deprecated logic
-For example, do not document in-context "thinking" or act-then-reflect patterns that exist only internally to the LLM.
-Similarly, a "decision" to exit a loop provided no actions in JSON, error handling, and timeouts have no human-functional equivalence and should not be listed.
+- In-context "thinking" or act-then-reflect patterns that exist only internally to the LLM
+- Decisions to exit loops with no actions
+- Error handling and timeouts with no human-functional equivalence
+- Deterministic message acceptance/rejection logic
+- LLM action execution (as opposed to the decision to invoke them)
+- Output formatting decisions (e.g., sending responses to Slack)

 **The Decision Audit must be outcome- and function-focused with no technical jargon.
 A non-programmer with expertise in creating AI-agent process maps should be able to understand and reproduce this artifact.**